Dijadiju/alx-low_level_programming/0x00-hello_world/README.md

 0x00.
 C - Hello, World Project

 The 0.
-Preprocessor script
+Preprocessor
     Writes a script that runs a C file through the preprocessor and save the result into another file.
-The C file name will be saved in the variable $CFILE and the output should be saved in the file c.
+The C file name is saved in the variable $CFILE and the output should be saved in the file c.

+1. Compiler
+   Writes a script that compiles a C file but does not link.
+The C file name will be saved in the variable $CFILE and  named the same as the C file, but with the extension .o instead of .c.